-Targeting this key population subgroup allows us to analyze the group of caregivers that would be most likely to enter or reenter the labor force in the event of a childcare focused intervention.
-The potential impact focuses on respondents' preferences and stated perceptions about their ability to find income generating work in the future.
+Targeting this key population subgroup allows us to analyze the group of caregivers that would most likely enter or reenter the labor force in the event of a childcare focused intervention.
+In order to achieve a higher sample size, respondents are asked whether they themselves or their spouse or partner would pursue employment if they were not currently working.
+For example, a male respondent may indicate that his spouse is the primary caregiver.
+We then ask this respondent whether his spouse would return to work.
+While it's possible that both parents are currently not working, but would return to work, we assume one adult per household.
+The potential impact focuses on respondents' preferences and stated perceptions about their ability or their spouses' ability to find income generating work in the future.
 Importantly, this approach does not observe nor study actual employment outcomes over a specified period of time.
-Instead, the survey respondents report their stated employment preferences and expected actions under an accessible childcare arrangement scenario, and then these expectations are fed into a simulation model that also includes a series of conservative assumptions and sensitivity checks.
+Instead, the survey respondents report their stated employment preferences or the employment preferences of their spouse and expected actions under an accessible childcare arrangement scenario, and then these expectations are fed into a simulation model that also includes a series of conservative assumptions and sensitivity checks.